 Available in a variety of colors, you can buy a pair of moleskin pants for every day of the week.
 But beware, once you’ve tried them, we think you’ll find it hard to wear anything else!

 Do you wear moleskin pants as an alternative to jeans or khakis?
-Leave us a comment below or visit our Facebook page.
+Leave us a comment below.